KevinWang94/KevinWang94.github.io/_posts/2017-11-08-EasterIsland1.md

 ### Background

+(Mostly historical context, skip to the next post for actual start of actual travel blog).
 Easter Island is one of the most remote places that one can go in the world, and arguably the inhabited island furthest away from any other inhabited place (see [here](https://en.wikipedia.org/wiki/Extreme_points_of_Earth#Remoteness) for excruciating detail).